imobanco/django-ufilter/docs/big_picture.rst

     ?foo__nested__othernested__contains=bar

-In order to accomodate the nested structure of querystring keys, Django URL Filter parses all querystring key-value pairs into nested dictionaries.
+In order to accomodate the nested structure of querystring keys, Django UFilter parses all querystring key-value pairs into nested dictionaries.
 For example::

     ?foo__nested__othernested=bar => {